nikhilraghav29/MK-SGC-SC/README.md

 Similarly, you can do the experiments on DIHARD-III and VoxConverse.

+## Instructions for implementation
+Our implementation is based on a modified version of the AMI recipe provided in the SpeechBrain toolkit.
+Use the following command to launch an experiment from your directory where your experiment.py is present.
+Consider the following as a case for launching the experiments on the AMI meeting corpus:
+- python experiment_ami.py hparams/ecapa_tdnn_ami.yaml

 ## License
 This project is licensed under the MIT License.
 The full terms of the MIT License can be found in the LICENSE.md file at the root of this project.